-Hi-tech companies can efficiently import electronic chips and related materials from South Korea or Japan for domestic production thanks to supply chain facilitation.
+Thanks to supply chain facilitation, hi-tech companies can efficiently import electronic chips and related materials from South Korea or Japan for domestic production.
 Tariff preferences will be granted to export in RCEP countries.

 With the primary existing strength in agriculture and fisheries, Vietnamese businesses providing agricultural and aquatic products will significantly expand under the RCEP.
 Vietnam has a great opportunity to gain a strong position and competitive advantage in the trade zone.